starnose/liar/README.md

 below the transport layer, that may avoid the use of multiple IP addresses and fake network interfaces, but what the hey, it's the first model I thought of.

-It's not *that* clever. it needs you to tell it what's an SSL port what's not Detecting this would probably be easy but it's not implemented.
+It's not *that* clever.
+It needs you to tell it what's an SSL port what's not.
+Detecting this would probably be easy but it's not implemented.
 It's also not that well written, this is a hacky side-project and (I would like to stress) not representative of my enterprise-grade day-job coding.